Probabilistic assessment of the impact of flexible loads under network tariffs in low voltage distribution networks: Optimisation model and electricity cost calculations

-\section{Annual electricity cost calculations}
+\subsection{Annual Electricity Cost Calculations}

-The annual electricity cost for customers with PV or PV-battery (Scenarios I and II) are calculated for each Tariff type as in~\eqref{eqn26} to~\eqref{eqn29} using $p_{d',h}^\mathrm{g+}$ and $p_{d',h}^\mathrm{g-}$, obtained as output variables from the optimisation.
+The annual electricity cost for customers with PV or PV-battery (Scenarios II and III) are calculated for each tariff type as in~\eqref{eqn26} to~\eqref{eqn29} using $p_{d',h}^\mathrm{g+}$ and $p_{d',h}^\mathrm{g-}$, obtained as output variables from the optimisation.
 For customers without DER (Scen.
 I), the calculations are done without the power export component ($T^\mathrm{fit}p_{d',h}^\mathrm{g-}$).

 The value $p_{m}^\mathrm{pk}$ is calculated either based on the peak monthly demand (\textit{FlatD} and \textit{ToUD}) or on the average top four daily peak demand (\textit{FlatD4} and \textit{ToUD4}) for each month.
 In essence, the \textit{demand-based tariffs} each has two variants based on the calculation of the monthly peak demand.